splunk/public-o11y-docs/gdi/opentelemetry/components/logging-exporter.rst

    * - ``detailed``
      - ``debug``

-.. note:: The debug mode of the logging exporter can increase resource consumption on the host.
+.. note:: The ``detailed`` verbosity level might increase resource consumption on the host.
 Deactivate the logging exporter after you've obtained sufficient samples.

 Sample configurations
 ----------------------

 The following example shows a logging exporter with detailed verbosity, which is equivalent to a ``debug`` log level.
-Initial sampling is two messages logged each second, logging every 500 messages after the initial sample.
+Initial sampling is five messages logged each second, logging every 200 messages after the initial sample.

 .. code:: yaml

    exporters:
      logging:
-       # Available leves are "basic", "normal", and "detailed"
        verbosity: detailed
        sampling_initial: 5
        sampling_thereafter: 200